Lawyer tries to overhaul civil jury process

 In Kapoor v.
 Kuzmanovski, Regional Senior Justice Peter Daley ruled against the plaintiff’s motion to either exclude anyone who pays car insurance premiums from the jury pool or give him the right to challenge them for cause.

-But plaintiff’s counsel Jeff Strype has already applied for leave to appeal the decision to the Divisional Court, claiming drivers should be struck in these cases due to an inherent conflict of interest created by the risk large damage awards pose to their own premium levels.
+But plaintiff’s counsel Jeff Strype has already applied for leave to appeal the decision to the Divisional Court, claiming drivers should be struck from the jury due to an inherent conflict of interest created by the risk that large damage awards pose to their own premium levels.

 Trying motor vehicle accident cases without a jury would also have the added benefit of saving time and courtroom space in an era of squeezed resources, according to Strype.
-As well as the problems caused by judicial shortages, he says, civil cases are more likely to be shunted as the knock-on effects are felt from the Supreme Court of Canada’s decision in R. v.
+As well as the problems caused by judicial shortages, he says, civil cases are more likely to be delayed because of the Supreme Court of Canada’s decision in R. v.
 Jordan, which imposed strict deadlines on criminal cases heard in Superior Court.

 Read the whole article here: Law Times News Article